jkoop/ulid-zig/README.md

 # Ulid package for Zig

-This is a simple package for Zig projects that implements [ULID][ulid-spec] as an enum with methods/functions.
+This is a simple package for Zig projects that implements [ULID][ulid-spec] as an enum with convenience methods.
+Includes methods for `std.json` to en-/decode as a string, e.g. `"01JT9B27HTN19SEWVMWXRDRVC4"`.

 - [API docs][api-docs]